rubystarashe/vue-css-custom-property/README.md

 }
 </style>
 ```
-You can use also this plugin programmatically.
-It runs only once.
+You can use this plugin programmatically as well.
+I runs only once and can also be used as an event
 ```html
 <script>
 export default {